8 Things To Do In Brunei To Make It More Than A Stopover.

 It’s the best day of my life!

-We weren’t sure if we would see the monkeys on our trip as we heard from our hotel on arriving that there haven’t been so many sightings lately.
+We weren’t actually sure if we would see the monkeys on our trip as we knew they are not a guarantee.
+Plus we heard from our hotel on arriving that there haven’t been so many sightings lately.

-Proboscis monkeys are renowned for their huge noses.
-We saw two, hiding right up in the treetops… And I think that made the day for all of us!
+Proboscis Monkeys are renowned for their huge noses.
+We saw two, hiding right up in the treetops.
+Which I think made the day for all of us!

 Try to see Proboscis monkeys on your stopover in Brunei.